 This is the stack of books that currently threatens to kill me from my bedside table.
 I love them all.
 I can’t commit to reading just one.
 I just pile them up and read a little of each, rarely seeing any through to completion.
 Is it still love if I pick one up, read a few pages then get distracted and seduced by another?
 I mean, I read very attentively while I’m reading–post it flags and highlighters, the whole nine.
 Am I thinking of one protagonist while reading about another?
 No, I really am not.
 And on the rare occasion that I do, I switch back to the book in which the protagonist that occupies my mind is in.
 So that’s a kind of book-monogamy isn’t it?
 In the moment monogamy–very 21st century, evolved (dare I call it Zen?) monogamy.
 Maybe I’m working out other issues here.

-Seema Reza is the author of “When the World Breaks Open,” a memoir of essays and poetry published by Red Hen Press in Spring 2016.
+Seema Reza is the author of “When the World Breaks Open,” a memoir of essays and poetry (Red Hen Press, 2016).
 Based outside of Washington, DC, she coordinates and facilitates a unique multi-hospital arts program that encourages the use of the arts as a tool for narration, self-care and socialization among a population struggling with emotional and physical injuries.
 Her writing has appeared in print and on-line in Entropy, The Feminist Wire, Bellevue Literary Review, The Offing, Full Grown People, and The Nervous Breakdown among others.
 She is the Chair of Community Building Art Works.
-Her second book, a collection of poetry was a winner of the Write Bloody 2017 Manuscript Contest and is forthcoming in 2018.
+Her second book, a collection of poetry is forthcoming from Write Bloody in 2019.